Landing pages are the most important part of a Google Ads campaign and it's also the most neglected.

 Why you should outline the benefit of your offer

-On almost all the landing pages I have seen, they all give free quote as an offer but one thing that is common with all of them is they never tell me what I stand to gain from that offer.
+On almost all the landing pages I have seen, they all give free quote or consultation as an offer but one thing that is common with all of them is they never tell me what I stand to gain from that offer.

 Outlining the benefit of your offer will showcase the value in your offer thereby skyrocketing your conversion rate.